-Four matters are scheduled for a vote:
+Three matters are scheduled for a vote:

-- 1. To elect 12 directors to our board of directors each to serve until the annual meeting of stockholders to be held in 2022 or until that person's successor is duly elected and qualified; - 2.
-To ratify the appointment of Crowe LLP as our independent registered public accounting firm for 2021; - 3.
-To approve the Amalgamated Financial Corp.
-Employee Stock Purchase Plan; and - 4.
+- 1. To elect 12 directors to our Board of Directors each to serve until the annual meeting of stockholders to be held in 2023 or until that person's successor is duly elected and qualified; - 2.
+To ratify the appointment of Crowe LLP as our independent registered public accounting firm for 2022; and - 3.
 To conduct a non-binding, advisory vote on the compensation of our Named Executive Officers.